Emperor penguin: Courtship and breeding

-Although Emperor penguins can breed at around three years of age, they generally do not begin breeding for another one to three years.
+Although emperor penguins can breed at around three years of age, they generally do not begin breeding for another one to three years.
 The yearly reproductive cycle begins at the start of the Antarctic winter, in March and April, when all mature emperor penguins travel to colonial nesting areas, often walking 50 to 120 km inland from the edge of the pack ice.
 The start of travel appears to be triggered by decreasing day lengths; emperor penguins in captivity have been induced successfully into breeding by using artificial lighting systems mimicking seasonal Antarctic day lengths.
-The British Antarctic Survey (BAS) used satellite imagery to find new Emperor penguin breeding sites in Antarctica, a discovery that increased the estimated population of the Emperor penguins by 5 to 10 percent to around 278,000 breeding pairs.
+The British Antarctic Survey used satellite imagery to find new emperor penguin breeding sites in Antarctica, a discovery that increased the estimated population of the emperor penguins by 5 to 10 percent to around 278,000 breeding pairs.
 Given their remote locations and harsh weather conditions, penguin populations are found by scanning aerial imagery and locating enormous pages of ice that have been stained with their guano.
 The new discoveries increased the number of known breeding sites from 50 to 61.

-The penguins start courtship in March or April, when the temperature can be as low as -40 °C. A lone male gives an ecstatic display, where it stands still and places its head on its chest before inhaling and giving a courtship call for 1–2 seconds; it then moves around the colony and repeats the call.
+The penguins start courtship in March or April, when the temperature can be as low as -40 °C. A lone male gives an ecstatic display, in which it stands still and places its head on its chest before inhaling and giving a courtship call for 1–2 seconds; it then moves around the colony and repeats the call.
 A male and female then stand face to face, with one extending its head and neck up and the other mirroring it; they both hold this posture for several minutes.
 Once in pairs, couples waddle around the colony together, with the female usually following the male.
 Before copulation, one bird bows deeply to its mate, its bill pointed close to the ground, and its mate then does the same.

-Contrary to popular belief, Emperor penguins do not mate for life; they are serially monogamous, having only one mate each year, and remaining faithful to that mate.
+Contrary to popular belief, emperor penguins do not mate for life; they are serially monogamous, having only one mate each year, and remaining faithful to that mate.
 However, fidelity between years is only around 15%.
 The narrow window of opportunity available for mating appears to be an influence, as there is a priority to mate and breed which usually precludes waiting for the previous year's partner to arrive at the colony.

 The female penguin lays one 460–470 g egg in May or early June; it is vaguely pear-shaped, pale greenish-white, and measures around 12 × 8 cm.
 It represents just 2.3% of its mother's body weight, making it one of the smallest eggs relative to the maternal weight in any bird species.
 15.7% of the weight of an emperor penguin egg is shell; like those of other penguin species, the shell is relatively thick, which helps minimize risk of breakage.